Strathclyde Institute for Genealogical StudiesSpotlight Talks 2024

 The first talk in the series was held on Wednesday the 24th of January.
 Guest speaker Nathan Dylan Goodwin, a genealogist and author of the Forensic Genealogist fiction series (and other non-fiction and fiction books) discussed how he uses real genealogy and historical facts in his fictional writing.
 Using his genealogical crime mystery stories as case studies, he explored the issues and problems of combining fact and fiction and the use of authentic genealogical methodology.

-Nathan will also shared some of the more interesting and less familiar records which he has used in the process of writing his books.
+Nathan also shared some of the more interesting and less familiar records which he has used in the process of writing his books.